yhuang912/idris2-tutorial/src/Tutorial/Eq.md

 one constructor to match on, which leads to an impossible case.

-We can also use contradictory statements to proof other such statements.
+We can also use contradictory statements to prove other such statements.
 For instance, here is a proof that if the lengths of two lists are not the same, then the two list can't be the same either: